kidanger/Drystal/doc/api.rst

    .. lua:method:: set_restitution(restitution float)

-      Sets restitution of the shape.
+      Sets the restitution of the shape.

    .. lua:method:: get_restitution() -> float

-      Returns restitution of the shape.
+      Returns the restitution of the shape.

    .. lua:method:: set_friction(friction float)

-      Sets friction of the shape.
+      Sets the friction of the shape.

    .. lua:method:: get_friction() -> float

-      Returns friction of the shape.
+      Returns the friction of the shape.

    .. lua:method:: set_sensor(sensor: boolean)

-      If ``sensor`` is ``true``, the shape will not collides but the ``on_collision`` callbacks will be called.
+      If ``sensor`` is ``true``, the shape will not collide but the ``on_collision`` callback will be called.

 .. lua:class:: Body